In this article:

 To publish a draft:

-When working with GitHub files in TiQ, the filename you are working with always displays at the top of the interface.
-To view the full file path, simply hover over the filename.
+When working with GitHub files, the filename you are working with always displays at the top of the interface.
+To view the full file path, hover over the filename.

-Files queued for publish cannot be synced and display a lock icon to the right of the filename.
-If you attempt to sync a file that is queued to publish, an orange warning icon displays to indicate that the you are unable to connect to sync to new version.
+Files queued for publish cannot be synchronized and display a lock icon next to the filename.
+If you attempt to synchronize a file that is queued to publish, an warning icon displays to indicate that the you are unable to connect to synchronize to new version.